virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - check css, use provided css variables to calculate values for fonts and heights.
 - Write new story for the component.
 - replace `VcsTooltip` with `v-tooltip`, see [VcsCheckbox](./src/components/form-inputs-controls/VcsCheckbox.vue) for an example how to implement tooltip and error tooltips.
+- Check order of `v-bind="{ ...$attrs }"`, see https://v3-migration.vuejs.org/breaking-changes/v-bind.html#_3-x-syntax the behaviour to Vue2 has changed.

 # Troubleshooting & Solutions